 A home blood glucose test measures the level of blood glucose only at that moment.
 Blood glucose levels change during the day for many reasons, including medicine, diet, exercise, and the level of insulin in the blood.

 It is useful for a person who has diabetes to have information about the long-term control of blood sugar levels.
 The A1c test result does not change with any recent changes in diet, exercise, or medicines.

 Glucose binds to hemoglobin in red blood cells at a steady rate.
 Since red blood cells last 3 to 4 months, the A1c test shows how much glucose is in the plasma part of blood.
-This test shows how well your diabetes has been controlled in the last 2 to 3 months and whether your diabetes treatment plan needs to be changed.
+This test shows how well your diabetes has been managed in the last 2 to 3 months and whether your diabetes treatment plan needs to be changed.
 This test may not be accurate for everyone because many things can affect the life span of red blood cells, such as the second or third trimester of pregnancy, a recent blood loss or a blood transfusion, sickle cell disease, hemodialysis, or erythropoietin (ESA) medicine.